-Students entering the College of Engineering and Applied Sciences select one of the following programs:
+Students entering the College of Engineering and Applied Sciences select one of the following degrees:

-Bachelor of Engineering (BE) Bachelor of Science (BS)
+Bachelor of Engineering (BE)

-Within these two programs, students can choose between five different majors.
-Bachelor of Engineering:

-BE in Computer Engineering BE in Electrical Engineering BE in Systems Engineering
+Within BE, students can choose between the following programs: BE in Computer Engineering BE in Electrical Engineering BE in Systems Engineering

-Bachelor of Science:
+Bachelor of Science (BS)

-BS in Computer Science BS in Information Systems
+Within BS, students can choose between the following programs: BS in Computer Science BS in Information Systems

-BACHELOR OF ENGINEERING
+BACHELOR OF ENGINEERING (BE) PROGRAMS

 The world we live in has become increasingly dependent on advances made in part by electrical, computer, and systems engineering.
-The impact of these three engineering fields span a wide spectrum of life aspects ranging from energy, electrical power, sustainable development, and communications, to computers and computer networks, to instruments for all sectors of society from entertainment to healthcare, and from space exploration to ocean exploration.
+The impacts of these three engineering fields span a wide spectrum of life aspects ranging from energy, electrical power, sustainable development, and communications to computers and computer networks, to instruments for all sectors of society from entertainment to healthcare, and from space exploration to ocean exploration.
 Computer engineers are improving the ability of computers to 'see' and 'think'.
 They are making computers more mobile, and even incorporating computers into fabrics, clothes, and almost all industries.
 Electrical engineers are exploring renewable energy sources, leading sustainable development, promoting modern control of industrial machinery, to name a few.
 Systems engineers are concerned with managing medium to large- scale engineering projects and the effective design, production, deployment, operation, maintenance, and refinement of reliable industrial systems within constraints.